Paper vs. digital to-do list.

 One creative way to get the flexibility of a paper to-do list and the portability of a digital one is to use a digital scanner app.
 This way, you can create any kind of paper list you want, then scan and upload it to all your devices for maximum portability.

-A to-do list, paper or digital, can be converted to PDF with Adobe Acrobat DC so you can share them with others.
+A to-do list, paper or digital, can be converted to PDF with Adobe Acrobat so you can share them with others.
 You can also do this using Acrobat online services.
-Take a moment to discover everything you can do with Acrobat DC to quickly and easily convert, share, and send PDFs.
+You can even take a picture of your list and convert your JPG to PDF format to make further PDF edits.
+Take a moment to discover everything you can do with Acrobat to quickly and easily convert, share, and send PDFs.